12 Bond Crescent, Richmond Hill, Ontario, L4E 3K2, Canada

 Academic-based preschools and Kindergartens are the most structured of the different types, and have a strong emphasis on math and reading readiness skills.
 These programs aim to expose children to what early-elementary school is like.
 While time is still allotted to free play, much of the day is built around explicit lessons guided by the teacher.
 Classrooms often resemble play-based ones (with different stations set up around the room), but at an Academic program the teacher leads students through the stations directly, and ties these activities to a whole-class lesson or theme.

-The Priory Kindergarten is designed to provide an intensive start to French learning experiences.
-Learning through play, exploration and experimentation are important components of the program.
+Learning through play, exploration and experimentation are important components of the Kindergarten program.
 Through these mediums, children learn to express themselves confidently, interact harmoniously with others and gain a better understanding of the world around them.
 Learning through play allows each child to build a strong foundation from which to begin elementary school.

 Standard-enriched